prody/ProDy/doc/scripts/index.rst

   ./python anm.py 1p38

-In this example, default parameters (``cutoff=15.`` and ``gamma=1.``) and all alpha carbons of the protein structure 1p38 are used.
+In this example, default parameters (``cutoff=15.`` and ``gamma=1.``) and all Cα atoms of the protein structure 1p38 are used.

-In the following, cutoff distance is changed to 14 angstroms, alpha carbons of residues with numbers smaller than 340 are used, and output files are prefixed with "p38_anm"::
+In the following, cutoff distance is changed to 14 Å, Cα atoms of residues with numbers smaller than 340 are used, and output files are prefixed with "p38_anm"::

   ./python anm.py -c 14 -s "calpha resnum < 340" -p p38_anm 1p38